I’m sure that like me everyone is feeling quite stressed and anxious at the moment and rightly so, the world is going through alot right now.

-Just because your self-isolating doesn’t mean you can’t learn a new skill, there is an abundace of resources on the internet that can help you learn something new.
+Just because your self-isolating doesn’t mean you can’t learn a new skill, there is an abundance of resources on the internet that can help you learn something new.
 Youtube for instance has lots of creators that share educational resources, so maybe its time to do a search on something your interested in learning about.

 One of my favourite places to go to when I want to learn something new is creative learning site ‘Creative Live‘, they always have free live broadcasted classes on their website, which include a variation of different subjects.
-It might be worth checking it out to curb your boredum while your confined to home.
+It might be worth checking it out to curb your boredom while your confined to home.

 I have watched and purchased a bunch of their courses and have thoroughly enjoyed them, on their site which I’ve linked you will see their class schedule which will give you the list of classes, the dates they will be aired on and also who the instructor is for each class.

 As much as Its important to keep busy that doesn’t mean you can’t take some time out, with everything going on its okay to feel like you just need to take a break and chill out for a while.

 Do Some Meditation

 It can be hard to keep a level head during stressful times like this, I find Meditation helpful.
 It can be intimidating If you haven’t done it before but putting on some meditation music can be helpful.
 The idea of meditation is not to block out your thoughts but to recognize them and let them pass, at first this can be hard to achieve because thoughts can be distracting, but practicing meditation even for a short period of time like say 10 mins can still be beneficial.